PREDICT-DPACC/subject-id-gen/README.md

 In your environment variables, `MONGODB_DB` must be set to the name of the empty database you created, and `MONGODB_URI` must be the connetion URI for your MongoDB instance.

+The initial sites will be pulled from `sites.json` in the project root.
+You may add sites using the web interface once the application is launched in the following steps.

 ## Available scripts

 To serve the app in development mode (hot-reloading) on port 4040, use the following command: